citizensadvice/rails-docker/README.md

 # About this Repo

-This is the git repo for the Citizens Advice Ruby on Rails base image It uses the official docker ruby image as it's base
+This is the Citizens Advice Ruby on Rails base docker image It uses the official docker ruby image as it's base

 ## Using this image